ronin-rb/ronin-payloads/man/ronin-payloads-irb.1.md

 ## DESCRIPTION

-Starts an interactive ruby shell with `ronin-payloads` loaded.
+Starts an interactive Ruby shell with `ronin-payloads` loaded.

 ## OPTIONS